 Do not use acronyms such as IEP, Title I, FOSS, TOP, AVID, WASC, ELD, “a-g”, etc. with which a person outside the education field might not be familiar.
 Please spell out all acronyms followed by the acronym in parentheses the first time they are used in your application and briefly explain any education-specific terminology or programs.
 This helps the Project Mentors understand the value of your application and will help your application come up in targeted searches.
 For example, if a Host is looking for someone with an interest or background in “IT”, “Information Technology” will likely be the search term since “it” is a commonly used word and is contained in many others.

 You may want to consider drafting your responses in a word processing program, such as Microsoft Word, to take advantage of spelling and grammar check features.
 Then copy and paste your responses into the online application – using the “Paste from Word” tool is recommended (3rd icon from the right).
 Applications are not reviewed by Ignited for typos or spelling/ grammatical errors.

 The physical appearance of a resume definitely makes an impact.
 To see how your application is formatted into your Ignited resume, which will be viewed by Ignited Hosts, select “Save Draft” at the bottom of the page you are working on; then select the “Resume” tab on the top right.

 - Dashes in phone numbers on reference page

 - Consistent bullet point format in all descriptions

 - List previous employment in order of most to least recent

-When filling out your application, remember that every question on the application serves the purpose of expressing your unique skills and experience to a potential mentor.
+When filling out your application, remember that every question on the application serves the purpose of expressing your unique skills and experience to a potential Project Mentor.